Trần Cao Vân

 Trần Cao Vân (陳高雲, 1866-1916) was a mandarin of the Nguyễn dynasty who was best known for his activities in attempting to expel the French colonial powers in Vietnam.
 He orchestrated an attempt to expel the French and install Emperor Duy Tân as the boy ruler of an independent Vietnam, but the uprising failed.
 Vân was executed while Duy Tân was exiled by the French.

 Early life

-Vân was born in the village of Phu Cu in the prefecture of Điện Bàn in Quảng Nam Province in central Vietnam.
+Vân was born in the village of Phu Cu, Go Noi Island in the prefecture of Điện Bàn in Quảng Nam Province in central Vietnam.
 The prefecture was also the home area of General Hoàng Diệu, who commanded the garrison Citadel of Hanoi when it fell to France in 1882 and then committed suicide, marking the start of colonisation.

 Vân's father was believed to be of scholar-gentry background, but never passed the imperial examination system.
 Instead, he made a living for himself by running a silkworm and rice production business.
 Vân was the first son of his father's wife (his father had three wives) and started his formal studies at the age of nine, and by the age of thirteen was regarded as the most adept in his village at "capping" parallel sentences.